 Health Education Workshops

-- Child development, such as the impact of stress on infant development, individual education plans (IEPs), and how to organize your child's care
+- Child development, including the impact of stress on infant development, individual education plans (IEPs), and how to organize a child's care

 - Understanding ear infections and hearing issues